103 Energy Management with IoT

 Key Features

-• Encourages a life-cycle perspective on energy and resource use.
+• They encourage a life-cycle perspective on energy and resource use.

 ANSI/MSE 2000:2008 – Energy Management Standard

-The ANSI/MSE 2000 standard was developed in the United States and guides establishing and maintaining an energy management system.
+The ANSI/MSE 2000 standard was developed in the United States.
+It guides establishing and maintaining an energy management system.

 Key Features